jezzlucena/node_simple_browser/js_file_browser.md

 Implement API server.

 Choose any library (restify/express/loopback/...) to implement a **REST** API server that:
- * list files and directories underneath a base local path (for example /home/john/test)
+ * list files and directories underneath a base local path (for example /home/john/test), this local path can be hard coded.

-   _ls_ equivalent
- * allow going into subdirectories

-   _cd_ equivalent
  * get metadata (size, type, modification date, ...) about a requested file

-   _stat_ equivalent
+ * accept subdirectories (for example {base_path}/feline/cats or {base_path}/feline/cats/black_cat.jpg)

 ### Bonus